 I challenge you not to be motivated by this guy…

 Or get inspired by…

 There is so much good out there on the Internet.
 Take a baby step to wellness by making that tiny extra effort to look for the good!

-That’s it for my top 10 self-care tips for you to stress less and feel better.
+That’s it for my top 10 self-coaching tips for you to stress less and feel better.

-If you like learning self-care for your brain, check out my self-care course.
+If you like learning self-coaching for your brain, check out my self-coaching course.
 You can find it here.

-Here’s a printable Self-Care Checklist for you to help keep you on track as you feel better today and every day. 💕 (Just click on the download button below.)
+Here’s a printable Self-Coaching Checklist for you to help keep you on track as you feel better today and every day. 💕 (Just click on the download button below.)